Waterford F.C.: Rivals

 Waterford contest the Munster Derby with Cork City.
 Waterford had big derbies with Cork City in the 2000s when Waterford were in the Premier Division and then again when Cork City Foras entered the First Division in the early 2010s.
 The derby with Cork always being Munsters biggest clash died off when Cork City started challenging the top of the table in the Premier Division and Waterford plummeted to the bottom end of the First Division around 2014.
 When Waterford drew Cork in the cups the club would usually be easily beaten.
 When Waterford played Cork in Turners Cross in the EA Sports Cup in 2016 they were beaten 7–0.
 However the rivalry was somewhat rekindled in 2017 after Waterford were taken over by Lee Power, a heavy challenge by Patrick McClean on Cork's Sean Maguire caused controversy, it led to a huge dispute on social media between Waterford and Cork players with Irish internationals James McClean and Shane Duffy also getting involved defending Patrick's tackle.
 And despite Waterford being in the First Division they manage to secure the signing of Waterford born Cork centre back Kenny Browne who was on the back of a great season where he starred for the rebels as they won the FAI Cup.
 The move caused huge controversy with Cork manager John Caulfield.
-As time went on Cork and Waterford played against each other a few times most recently when Waterford beat the in the Premier Division Promotion Playoff Final.
+As time went on Cork and Waterford played against each other a few times most recently when Waterford beat them in the Premier Division Promotion Playoff Final.

 Waterford have also had a local south east derby game against near neighbours Wexford since 2007 but there has never been any significant rivalry between the clubs.

-Waterford had a rivalry with Shamrock Rovers in the 1960s and 1970s.
-This rivalry was referred to as the 'old feud' in later times.
+In the 1960s and 1970s, Waterford also had a rivalry with Shamrock Rovers.